artcompiler/latex-sympy/README.md

 [NOTE: you can use the JSON objects in ./tests/data for the global options (e.g. gc80526.json)]

-Here is a example embedding:
+Here is an example embedding:

     function run(options, obj) {
       // obj -- {settings, src}